Reality of No Contact

 I’ll remember that incredibly indescribable warmth I'd feel when I’d see his face or he'd take my hand.

-—An awful feeling I’m trying my best not to avoid, because I know facing it is the only way to heal and grow.
+—It’s an awful feeling I’m trying my best not to avoid, because I know facing it is the only way to heal and grow.
 I'm facing it all one.. aspect of it at a time.
 I'll get there.
 I can do this.

 Closing the door is not easy, no matter how much I need to.
 I have always ended up unblocking his number.
-This time around, I came very close to changing my phone number and removing his number from any emails, screenshots or writings so that I could never be tempted to reach out.
+This time around, I came very close to changing my phone number and removing his number from any emails, screenshots, or writings so that I could never be tempted to reach out.

 The shame each time I let him back in my life is no picnic either.
-His neglect, abuse and deceitfulness caused senseless destruction to someone that was only trying to help him build.
+His neglect, abuse and deceitfulness caused senseless destruction to someone who was only trying to help him build.
 I feel ashamed, but I know all the shame belongs to him.

 No Contact is space.
 I will deal with the pain of accepting I’ll never speak to him again in order to protect myself from the far more severe pain his mistreatment causes.
 I have moments of weakness.

 It's not alright to hurt people the way he does.
 Now I know, so now it is on me.
 That doesn't mean I deserve the pain he'll inflict if I fall again.
 That doesn't mean I am abusing myself.
-It just means I am now more aware, and that I am going to try my very best to act accordingly in future
+It just means I am now more aware, and that I am going to try my very best to act accordingly in the future.

 I gave him several chances to prove his words right and my feelings wrong.
 Yet, all he did with each opportunity was hurt me and let me down.